-In line with the Admissions Code, parents can defer their child's entry to the reception year until later in the school year, where they have been offered a place at a school to start before they are of compulsory school age.
+In accordance with the Admissions Code1, parents can defer their child's entry to the reception year until later in the school year, where they have been offered a place at a school to start before they are of compulsory been offered a place at a school to start before they are of compulsory school age.
 Where entry is deferred, the school will hold the place for that child and not offer it to another child.
 However, entry cannot be deferred beyond the beginning of the term after the child's fifth birthday, nor beyond the end of the Reception Year.
 In practice this means that parents could defer entry until January for children born between 1 September and 31 December, or until April for children born between 1 January and 31 August.
-Parents can also request that their childattends part-time until he/she reaches compulsory school age.
+Parents can also request that their child attends part-time until he/she reaches compulsory school age.

-8.4 Requests to apply for Reception in the following year - Requests for admission outside of the child's chronological year of entry will be considered in accordance with para 2.17 (Admissions Code).
+Requests to apply for Reception in the following year - Requests for admission outside of the child's chronological year of entry will be considered in accordance with para.
+2.17 (Admissions Code).
 Such requests would normally apply to children that are Summer born (between April and August) and there are significant reasons that would benefit the child's academic, social and emotional development by starting reception in the following year as opposed to Year 1.
 The Council, as the admission authority for community schools (or the governing body for the academies), must make decisions on the basis of the circumstances of each case, informing parents of their statutory right to appeal.
 The headteacher of each of the school(s) applied for will be informed of the request and their views taken into account.
-This right to request a later admissions, does not apply if the child is offered a place in another year group at the school.
+This right to request a later admissions does not apply if the child is offered a place in another year group at the school.
 Each case will need to be supported by a professional (e.g. GP, social worker) that provides the reason for admissions outside of the chronological year group.